-Hull City v Stoke City
+Stoke end winless run to triumph at Hull

 Post update

-Offside, Hull City.
-Tom Eaves tries a through ball, but George Honeyman is caught offside.

-Attempt blocked.
-Tom Eaves (Hull City) right footed shot from the centre of the box is blocked.
-Assisted by George Honeyman with a cross.

 Attempt missed.
-Tom Ince (Stoke City) left footed shot from the centre of the box is high and wide to the left.
+Taylor Harwood-Bellis (Stoke City) header from the centre of the box misses to the left.
 Assisted by Sam Clucas with a cross following a corner.

 Post update